Bort-Millipede/PS2Linux_BrainDump/Tips and Tricks/Backup-Restore/README.md

 ### Backup Partition Setup

-A backup partition will need to be created on the PS2 HD to store the backup files.
+A backup partition will need to be created on the PS2 HDD to store the backup files.
 The author recommends 5GB for this, although a smaller partition may also suffice.

 The following directories should be created on the root of the backup partition:
 * ```bin```: For storing executables that can be helpful during the backup/restore process